AL-ABYADH/ai_chat_with_ai/README.md

 ## Contributing

 Feel free to contribute to the project by submitting issues or pull requests.
 We welcome your feedback and suggestions.

+**Note:** If you're experiencing slow chat, that's because of the requests limit recently implemented by OpenAI, which is 3 RPM (Request Per Minute).
+This limit increases with payments to the use of the API via your account.